 In contrast, General Eugene Habiger, the former Commander-in-Chief of the U.S. Strategic Command, expressed confidence in Russia's ability to safeguard its weapons.
-He visited nuclear weapons storage facilities in Russia to observe safety and security procedures on two occasions.
-In October 1997, he reportedly came away impressed with what he saw, although he acknowledged that his tour only focused on strategic nuclear weapons and provided no information or insights into the security procedures at storage facilities for nonstrategic nuclear weapons.
+He visited nuclear weapons storage facilities in Russia to observe safety and security procedures on two occasions, in October 1997 and June 1998.
+He reportedly came away impressed with what he saw, although he acknowledged that his tour only focused on strategic nuclear weapons and provided no information or insights into the security procedures at storage facilities for nonstrategic nuclear weapons.
 He also noted that Russia lacked many of the high-tech devices the United States used to maintain security at nuclear bases and that it seemed to rely more heavily on added manpower to protect its weapons.
-In June 1998, he visited five major nuclear sites, including bases with operational missiles and storage areas for nuclear weapons.
-He viewed security procedures around the silos and at the launch control center; visited a national nuclear weapons storage site where U.S. assistance has provided fencing and sensors, and viewed the weapons storage facility at Engels Air Force Base, where Russian heavy bombers are deployed.
-He also visited an ICBM weapons storage site and a naval nuclear weapons storage facility.
-In a press briefing after this trip, General Habiger again noted that Russia used more manpower and less technology than the United States to safeguard its nuclear weapons.
 But he stated that he did not have any serious concerns about the security of Russia's nuclear weapons.